Cem Bölükbaşı: Euroformula Open

 On 3 July 2021, it was announced that Bölükbaşı would join the 2021 Euroformula Open Championship with Van Amersfoort Racing.
 He made his debut in the series during the fourth round at Hungaroring.
 He won the first race in the round, becoming the first esport driver to win a race in formula series.
 Bölükbaşı also finished third in the second race.
-The third race was run on a wet track, and he finished in 7th place.
+The third race was run on a wet track, and he finished in seventh place.

 In round 5 at Imola, he qualified third.
 In race 1, he ran in second place before making a mistake with three laps to go and finished third.
-In race 2, he started 4th as positions in the top 6 were reversed.
-He got into third after the start, but was later overtaken by Jak Crawford, and finished the race in 4th place.
-Bölükbaşı started race 3 in 7th, but collided with teammate Rafael Villagómez, causing both of them to retire.
+In race 2, he started fourth as positions in the top-six were reversed.
+He got into third after the start, but was later overtaken by Jak Crawford, and finished the race in fourth place.
+Bölükbaşı started race 3 in seventh, but collided with teammate Rafael Villagómez, causing both of them to retire.

-Round 6 was at the Red Bull Ring, where Bölükbaşı started race 1 in 4th.
-He fell back to 5th at the start and finished the race in that position.
-However, he was promoted back into 4th after a post-race penalty for Reshad de Gerus.
+Round 6 was at the Red Bull Ring, where Bölükbaşı started race 1 in fourth.
+He fell back to fifth at the start and finished the race in that position.
+However, he was promoted back into fourth after a post-race penalty for Reshad de Gerus.
 He started race 2 in third, and finished in second place behind Nazim Azman.
-He finished the final race of the round in 6th place.
-In round 7 at Monza, he started race 1 in 10th, and finished in third place, as well as getting the fastest lap.
+He finished the final race of the round in sixth place.
+In round 7 at Monza, he started race 1 in tenth, and finished in third place, as well as getting the fastest lap.
 Race 2 was run in wet conditions, and Bölükbaşı finished in second place.
 In race 3, he crossed the line first, but was given a three-second time penalty for cutting a corner, which demoted him to second.

 In round 8 at Circuit de Barcelona-Catalunya, Bölükbaşı qualified on pole and led the race until the finish, winning his second race in the series.
-In race 2, he started 6th and got into 4th after the start, and finished the race in that position.
-He started race 3 in 5th, and also finished in 4th place.
-Bölükbaşı finished the season 5th in the overall standings, despite missing the first three rounds.
+In race 2, he started sixth and got into fourth after the start, and finished the race in that position.
+He started race 3 in fifth, and also finished in fourth place.
+Bölükbaşı finished the season fifth in the overall standings, despite missing the first three rounds.

 Formula Regional

 Bölükbaşı was signed by Evans GP to contest the first round of the 2022 Formula Regional Asian Championship.
-Ending the weekend by retiring in all races, his last race ended in a startline crash, which caused massive car damage.
+Ending the weekend by retiring in all races, his last race ended in a huge startline crash, which caused massive car damage.
 Due to the damage, he was unable to partake in the second round and later withdrew from the championship.